centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-vectra-restapi.md

 ## Prerequisites

-The Pack uses the following API endpoints which must be requestable by the Centreon poller:
+The connector uses the following API endpoints, which must be queriable by the Centreon poller:
 * /health/connectivity
 * /health/cpu
 * /health/disk